top of page

 Spider-Man: The New Animated Series

-Offers a darker, more mature tone with a touch of blood & sexual tension.
-CGI has aged well thanks to cell shading.
-Packed with celebrity cameos like Michael Clarke Duncan's return as Kingpin.
-Brutal cliffhanger.
+It offers a darker, more mature tone with a touch of blood and sexual tension.
+The CGI aged well thanks to the cell shading.
+Its packed with celebrity cameos including Michael Clarke Duncan's welcomed return as Kingpin, but it ends in a brutal unresolved cliffhanger.

 Premiere: Jul 11, 2003